 Dr. Alireza Abbaspourrad

-Yongkeun Joh Assistant Professor of Food Chemistry and Ingredient Technology
+Yongkeun Joh Associate Professor of Food Chemistry and Ingredient Technology

 Scientific inquiry in the Abbaspourrad Group is at the interface between engineering, chemistry, biology, and physics.
 We are interested in the fundamental behaviors of soft matter and active soft matter for applications in the food, pharmaceutical and healthcare industries.
 We are a multidisciplinary group of biophysicists, bioengineers, chemists, and food scientists.
 Our projects are diverse spanning food science to reproductive technology and fast antibiotic resistance screening using microfluidics.
 Our current projects in soft matter include, making nutritional supplements more palatable, creating technology for novel encapsulation of sweeteners for enhanced organoleptic properties, and stabilizing colorants from plants.
 While our current in active soft matter projects include, using microfluidics to study sperm motility, egg isolation for advanced reproductive technology, and fast antibiotic resistance screening